 The apple IIgs is the most advanced computer in the Apple II series.
 Equipped with a 65c816 8/16-bit CPU with 24-bit address space it could address up to 16MB of memory.
 The original rom 01 model shipped with 256KB of fast RAM, the revised rom 3 shipped with 1MB (both had an additional 128KB of standard RAM and 64KB of sound RAM).
 RAMGS/4 is a newly designed 4MB SIMM based memory expansion card for this great classic computer.

 The Mac SE/30 was the fastest of the classic compact black and white Macintosh computers.
 It featured a 16MHz 68030 with 68882 FPU and a 32-bit memory interface and supported, albeit not officially, up to 128MB of RAM.
 Unfortunately the SE/30 ROM contained some old code that used 24-bit addressing making it 32-bit dirty.
 Many classic computer enthusiasts make their SE/30 32-bit clean by installing a Mac IIsi ROM SIMM.
+These are nowadays quite rare and difficult to find.

 The apple IIgs is the most advanced computer in the Apple II series.
 Equipped with a 65c816 8/16-bit CPU with 24-bit address space it could address up to 16MB of memory.
 The original rom 01 model shipped with 256KB of fast RAM, the revised rom 3 shipped with 1MB (both had an additional 128KB of standard RAM and 64KB of sound RAM).
 RAMGS is a newly designed 8MB expansion card for this great classic computer.